mamaggie/maggiema.rbind.io/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = "375px"
+height = "350px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = ""
   content = "\"Maggie was an extremely strong student able to quickly focus on solving problem in a clean, methodical and logical way.
-Her ability to concentrate is amazing.\"" align = "center"  # Choose `center`, `left`, or `right`.
+Her ability to concentrate is amazing.\" <br> -- *Dr. [T. Bensky](https://physics.calpoly.edu/tbensky), life-long mentor, advanced physics class*" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/banana.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/orange.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).